Martinhoe

 Hannington Hall, opposite the church of St Martin, was named after James Hannington, a curate of Martinhoe and who lived in what is now The Old Rectory Hotel, next to St Martin's.
 Bishop Hannington was martyred in Uganda in 1885.
+A new access path was added to Hannington Hall in August 2024.

 Hilda Doolittle and her husband Richard Aldington moved into the Martinhoe School House in 1916 and she wrote many of her poems and essays there.

 Woody Bay on the coast of the parish was the site of a failed development plan in the 1890s.
 It is now home to rare flora.
 Woody Bay is owned by the National Trust.

 Heddon Valley is in the Martinhoe Parish.
 The valley is home to rare butterflies.
 The valley is owned by the National Trust.

 The River Heddon flows through the Heddon Valley into the Bristol Channel at Heddon Mouth where there is an old lime kiln.

 The Lynton and Barnstaple Railway ran through the southern part of the parish, and Woody Bay railway station is in the parish; at 964 ft it is said to be the highest railway station in southern England.
 The Lynton and Barnstaple Railway Trust operates narrow gauge trains over one mile of track between the station and Killington Lane.
 The service runs mainly in the warmer months but has a Santa Express at Christmas.
 It recently had planning permission to extend the line to the Blackmoor Gate.

 Hollow Brook (or Hollowbrook) Waterfall, that can be seen from the South West Coast Path, which drops to the sea due north of the village, is claimed to be "the westcountry's[sic] highest coastal waterfall, and one of the highest in Britain", dropping 210 m in a series of falls including two of 50 m, over 400 m horizontal distance.